cashapp/logquacious/README.md

 `type` must be `elasticsearch` until more data sources are implemented.

-`index` is the ElasticSearch index to search in.
+`index` is the Elasticsearch index to search in.
 You can use an asterisk as a wildcard.
 This corresponds to the URL in a query request, e.g. `http://es:9200/index/_search`

-`urlPrefix` is the URL to connect to your ElasticSearch server, without a trailing slash.
+`urlPrefix` is the URL to connect to your Elasticsearch server, without a trailing slash.
 This will resolve to `urlPrefix/index/_search`.

 `fields` is a reference to the key of the `fields` in the top level of the json configuration.